Honey & Co Daily

 forza win great value lunch london

 Once in Peckham, now in Camberwell, Forza Win has retained its two core values of serving fresh pasta (the current rigatoni with yellow peppers, pine nuts and basil, is a formidable challenger to the other fresh pasta spots in London), and offering copious amounts of wine.
-And there’s no finer spot for a weekday lunch in South London, thanks to a set menu that brings you three courses for £20.
+And there’s no finer spot for a weekday lunch in South London, thanks to an Awesome Sauce set menu that brings you three goodies (garlic toast, a pasta dish & their famous custardo) for £15.

 Trishna | Marylebone

-£40 for a two-hour eating voyage down the Indian seaside?
-That’s not a dodgy travel ad, but the essence of lunch at the Sethi siblings’ Michelin-starred Trishna (and it’s £45 if you can’t resist adding an extra dish).
+£50 for a two-hour culinary voyage along the Indian coast?
+That’s not a dodgy travel ad, but the essence of lunch at the Sethi siblings’ Michelin-starred Trishna (and it’s £55 if you can’t resist adding an extra dish).
 It’s one of the best Indian restaurants in London, found right in the heart of Marylebone Village, where for lunch you have the pick of many of their prized dishes like the duck chutney seek, shahi salmon tikka and fig and cardamom kheer, at a snip of the price.

 Scott’s Richmond | Richmond